 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-Flag and arms of Aspindza - Images by The State Council of Heraldry at the Parliament of Georgia, 23 February 2012
+Flag and arms of Khashuri - Images by The State Council of Heraldry at the Parliament of Georgia, 25 January 2011

-The flag and arms of Aspindza are prescribed by Decree No. 11, adopted on 18 May 2011 by the Municipal Council.
+The flag and arms of Khashuri are prescribed by Decree No. 6, adopted on 27 April 2010 by the Municipal Council.

-The flag is a simplified banner of the municipal arms, which are "Gules a parchment and a staff crossed per saltire ensigned with a crown of the same, a bordure gules eight crosses patty gules 3 + 2 + 3.
+The flag must have been derived from the municipal coat of arms, "Gules a pall argent and in chief a cross patty of the second and overall an escutcheon azure a wall issuant from the base throughout or masoned sable and overall a hooded cloak of the second.
 The shield surmounted by a three-towered mural crown argent fimbriated sable.
-Under the shield a scroll argent fimbriated sable charged with the name of the town in Georgian capital letters sable."
+Under the shield a scroll argent fimbriated sable charged with the name of the town in Georgian capital letters sable.

 [State Council of Heraldry at the Parliament of Georgia]